By: Guest Writer, Christine Clais, The French Facialist

 3. Exfoliate gently

 Although the benefits of skin exfoliation are undeniable, redheads should use gentle formulations designed to suit their fine and sometimes highly sensitive skin.
 Opt for enzyme-based exfoliants (look for ingredients such as papain or bromelain), as these are usually of the mildest type.
-This type of mild chemical exfoliant works by dissolving the bonds between the dead skin cells of the outer layer of skin, safely revealing a younger looking and smoother skin.
+This type of mild chemical exfoliant works by dissolving the bonds between the dead skin cells of the outer layer of skin, safely revealing younger-looking and smoother skin.
 But remember the rule with skin: more is not always better; exfoliating once or twice weekly is usually plenty!

 4. Use a sunscreen